xyjixyjixyji/Ji-Xinyou/README.md

-I am Ji Xinyou, an undergraduate student @SJTU and incoming MSCS student @CMU.
+I am Ji Xinyou, an undergraduate student of CS@SJTU and incoming student of MSCS@CMU.
 I love building computer systems running on clouds.